jchen2140/qcb455_final_proj/README.md

 figure 7a.
 I manually annotated the genes with the broad functions based on GO terms and the pathways in which they are involved in
 Supplementary Table 2.
 From here, I plotted the clusters as a bar chart to show the relative size of each type of biological pathway for highly co-expressed genes in cancer.

+My code document is heavily commented with more details about how I do each of the steps and what I am doing at each step.